jnathalieng/ng_justinenathalie_hw2_PPGlightbox/README.md

 Dive into this super-powered adventure, bringing each lovable hero to life with every click, and experience a world filled with vibrant, delightful surprises, and heroic interactions—just like joining forces with the Powerpuff Girls on an exciting mission to keep Townsville safe, stylish, and full of fun!

+## Installation

+No Installation required.

+TODO: Describe the installation process

+## Usage

+To use, open index.html in the browser of your choice.

+## Contributing

+1. Fork it!
+2. Create your feature branch: `git checkout -b my-new-feature`
+3. Commit your changes: `git commit -am 'Add some feature'`
+4. Push to the branch: `git push origin my-new-feature`
+5. Submit a pull request :D

+## History

+TODO: Write history

+## Credits

+Lastname_Firstname

+## License

+TODO: Write license